NOAA-EPIC/data_converter/README.md

 __Purpose:__

-The purpose of this program is to convert NetCDF to Zarr data.
-The program will support the developers working on UFS-based applications.
+The purpose of this application is to allow users to convert multidimensional to Xarray & Zarr.
+The will support developers working on UFS-based applications.

 # Table of Contents
 * [Prerequisites](#Prerequisites)